 Binary Addition using Half and Full Adders within TypeScript

-Recently, I watched an interesting talk about Binary Addition in the TypeScript Type System and thought it would be interesting to explore this concept in more depth.
-I wanted to pay close attention to how I could leverage the TypeScript type-system to help ensure validity in the final implementation.
+Recently, I watched an interesting talk about Binary Addition in the TypeScript Type System.
+I thought it would be fascinating to explore this concept in more depth.
+I wanted to pay close attention to how I could leverage the TypeScript type system to help ensure validity in the final implementation.

 The Bit